gyulsbox/portfolio_website/README.md

     C. Overall needs to be modified.

  ## 4. My works
-    A. Btn needs to change too much 쌈마이.
+    A. Btn needs to change. it's too much 쌈마이.

  ## 5. Testimonials
     A. As a rookie, testimonials?
 X.